 - For the month of February we saw 226 new supporters sign up and reached a total of $7,654 in donations, which helps us move forward with the next parts of our mission!
 Be sure to inform other activists, friends and family about Foregen and the science we’re pursuing to one day help provide genital integrity to men around the world.
 Our overall total to date is $573,671.83 Let’s keep it up.

 - In this article, “New Jersey-based Rutgers University engineers have developed their version of bio-ink, which is made of living cells and used to 3D print scaffolds for human tissue growth. [...]
 According to the study, what sets this bio-ink apart from others is the ability to precisely control its properties using mixing techniques.
 A major accomplishment in the study was the successful customization of the shapes of the produced scaffolds.”

 Thanks for reading, and stay tuned for our next newsletter.
-If you’d like more frequent updates, please head over to our blog, or visit one of our social media accounts – the links are the icons in this newsletter.
+If you’d like more frequent updates, please head over to our blog, or visit one of our social media accounts – the links are in the website footer.